St George's Market, Northern Ireland Travel Guide

 Located in Belfast, Northern Ireland

 St George's Market is conveniently accessible by various transportation options in Belfast, Northern Ireland.
-If you're flying in, Belfast International Airport is approximately 12.5 miles (20.1 km) away from Belfast.
+If you're flying in, Belfast International Airport is approximately 12.5 miles (20.1 km) away from the city center.
 From there, you can easily reach St George's Market by taxi or shuttle.

 For those already in Belfast, buses, taxis, and walking are viable options to reach St George's Market, which is located 0.3 miles (0.5 km) from the city center.
-You can also rent a car and drive to St George's Market, providing flexibility to explore at your leisure.
 Its exact address is 12 East Bridge St, Belfast BT1 3NQ, UK.

 With your transportation plans sorted, get ready for an unforgettable experience at St George's Market!